radu-arama4/blog_app/README.md

 # blog_app
-Personal project wich represents an application that you can use to create your personal account, make your posts and also view other persons posts.
+Personal project which is an application that you can use to create your personal account, make your posts and also view other persons posts.

 Project done using Spring Boot.